Branches of Legislation: Senate and National Assembly

 Ineligibility

-Dishonorable acts, false evidence, attacks on the country’s territorial integrity, non-rehabilitated bankruptcy, prison sentences of more than five years, or government contracts.
+Dishonorable actions, fabricated evidence, assaults on national territorial integrity, unreformed bankruptcy, jail terms exceeding five years, or government contracts.

 Incompatibilities

-Members of the Armed Forces, public offices, and lucrative duties in attendance in Pakistan.
+Members of the Armed Forces, governmental officials, and those engaged in remunerative positions present in Pakistan.

-• The President of the Senate is the second highest-ranking government official.
+• The President of the Senate is the second highest-ranking person in the government.

 NATIONAL ASSEMBLY

-Members of the National Assembly are elected by universal adult suffrage (formally twenty-one years of age and older but the seventeenth amendment changed it to25 years of age).
-Seats are allocated to each of the four provinces, Federally Administered Tribal Areas, and Islamabad Capital Territory on the basis of population, National assembly members serve for the parliamentary term, which is five years, unless they die resign sooner, or unless the National Assembly is dissolved.
+Members of the National Assembly are chosen by universal adult suffrage, with the statutory age requirement being twenty-one years, however the seventeenth amendment revised it to twenty-five years.
+Seats are distributed among the four provinces, Federally Administered Tribal Areas, and Islamabad Capital Territory according to population size.
+Members of the National Assembly serve a parliamentary term of five years, until they resign, pass away, or the National Assembly is dissolved.

-In addition, the Pakistani Constitution reserves 10 seats for religious minorities and 60 seats for women, to be filled by proportional representation among parties with more than 5% of the vote.
-However, 266 seats are elected through general elections.
-Women are selected on these seats by their head: another seventeen-amendment innovation.
-The National Assembly of Pakistan is the lower house of the parliament and the National Assembly has total 336 seats.
+The Pakistani Constitution allocates 10 seats for religious minorities and 60 seats for women, to be filled by proportional representation among parties receiving above 5% of the vote.
+Women are appointed to these seats by their leader, representing another novelty of the seventeenth amendment.
+The National Assembly of Pakistan is the lower house of parliament, with 336 members, of which 266 are directly elected, 60 are designated for women, and an additional 10 are reserved for religious minorities.

-After a long period of discrimination since 2002, non-Muslims can vote for both reserved and non-reserved seats.
-However, Islamic parties do not want candidates from other religious groups, and non-Muslims are reluctant to run against Muslims.
-For experts, this is the crux of Pakistani democracy.
+Following an extended duration of discrimination since 2002, non-Muslims are now permitted to vote for both reserved and non-reserved seats.
+Islamic parties oppose candidates from other religious affiliations, while non-Muslims are hesitant to compete against Muslims.
+This is the essence of Pakistani democracy for specialists.

 Functions

-The most hectic session coincides with the passage of the Federal Budget in May/June every year.
-The National Assembly enjoys exclusive powers to consider Money Bills, including the annual budget.
-The National Assembly also provides a minimum of three-fourths of the Cabinet strength and forms the Government.
-The Prime Minister is, therefore, a member of the National Assembly who enjoys the support of the majority of the members in the House.
-The cabinet is also collectively responsible to the Assembly.
+The most intense session corresponds with the enactment of the Federal Budget in May or June each year.
+The National Assembly possesses sole authority to deliberate on Money Bills, encompassing the yearly budget.
+The National Assembly constitutes at least three-fourths of the Cabinet and establishes the Government.
+The Prime Minister is a member of the National Assembly who possesses the backing of the majority of House members.
+The cabinet is jointly accountable to the Assembly.

 Order of the Day

-Details of the proceedings of the House on each day are set forth in the order in which they are to be taken up.
-The program is called orders of the day.
-The Orders of the Day are laid on the Table of the House and circulated among the Honorable Members at their residences.
+The procedures of the House are outlined in the sequence in which they will be addressed each day.
+The initiative is titled Orders of the Day.
+The Orders of the Day are presented on the Table of the House and distributed to the Honorable Members at their houses.
+The current makeup of the National Assembly of Pakistan is as follows;

 Province / AreaGeneral SeatsWomen SeatsNon-MuslimTotal Seats